TurboDuke77/powermeter-widget/README.md

 To set up the widget, follow these steps:

 1. Load the `powermeter.js` file into Scriptable.
+2. Update the `ip-adress` variable with the IP address or URL of your tasmota ir reader AND JSON variables.
-2. Run the widget.
+3. Run the widget.
 Upon the first run, an `powermeter-config.json` file is created inside the Scriptable folder of your iCloud.
-Update the `ip-adress` variable with the IP address or URL of your tasmota ir reader.
-3. If desired, you may customize the thresholds section as well to configure how the Power value is colored.
+4. If desired, you may customize the thresholds section as well to configure how the Power value is colored.

 ### JSON Output Tasmota device